-On days when you just don’t have the time to make oven roasted vegetables, you now have this simple steamed version to fall back on!
-Ready in just 15 minutes, these steamed veggies are perfect to add to a baked teriyaki chicken bowl or serve with steak and potatoes.
+On days when you just don’t have the time to make oven-roasted vegetables, you now have this simple steamed version to fall back on!
+Ready in just 15 minutes, these steamed vegetables are perfect to add to a baked teriyaki chicken bowl or serve with steak and potatoes.

 Gone are the days of steamed veggies being flavorless soggy afterthoughts.
-There are so many ways to steam vegetables that bring out the natural juices and sugars of the veggies while maintaining a perfectly crunchy, tender bite.
+Learn how to steam vegetables that bring their natural juices and sugars while maintaining a perfectly crunchy, tender bite.

-- Without a steamer: Place vegetables in a large skillet and cover with water.
+- Covered pan without a steamer: Place vegetables in a large skillet and cover with water.
 Place lid on the skillet and cook for up to 5 minutes.
 Remove the lid and let the water evaporate.
 Toss in the butter (or olive oil), minced garlic, and lemon pepper.
 Continue cooking until veggies are tender.
 Add salt and pepper to taste.

-- In a steam basket: To your pan, add 1 inch of water and place the steamer basket inside.
+- In a steamer basket: To your pan, add 1 inch of water and place the collapsible steamer basket inside.
 Then, add more water and bring to a boil.
 Toss the veggies into the basket and cover.
 Reduce heat to medium and cook until tender.

-- In the microwave: To a microwave-safe bowl, add vegetables and water.
+- Microwave steaming method: To a microwave-safe bowl, add vegetables and water.
 Place in the microwave until fork tender.
 About 3-4 minutes.
 Sprinkle with butter, salt, and pepper.

-Depending on the type of vegetable you’re steaming, the times may vary.
+Depending on the type of vegetable you are steaming, the times may vary.
 Generally speaking, root veggies take longer.
-Small veggies will of course cook quicker, as will vegetables containing more water (ie zucchini).
+Small veggies will of course cook quicker, as will vegetables containing more water like zucchini.
 Below is a guide to help you determine how long to cook your vegetables.

 - Tough dark leafy greens such as beet greens, kale, and collard greens: 3 minutes